gvwilson/sensibleadventures/nardica/nardica.md

 *She was on deck.
 The sky was a perfect blue,
-and her mother and father were stuffing her into her ecosuit.
+and her olders were stuffing her into her ecosuit.
-"Just in case, love," her mother said, forcing a smile.*
+"Just in case, love," Second said, forcing a smile.*

 *But when the ship's horn blared it wasn't a horn at all